chadtopaz/computational-linear-algebra/activities/Activity-How-Computers-Store-Numbers.md

 f(x)=\frac{1-(1-x)^3}{x}
 $$

-for x = 10<sup>−1</sup>, 10<sup>−2</sup>, …, 10<sup>−14</sup>.
-Then use
+for x = $10^{-1}, 10^{-2}, \ldots, 10^{-14}$.
+Then use an alternative
-an alternative form of the expression that doesn’t suffer from subtracting nearly equal numbers.
+form of the expression that doesn’t suffer from subtracting nearly equal numbers.
 Consider the results from the second calculation to be exact, and make a log-log plot of the relative error in the first calculation as a function of x.
 What is the general trend?

 # Problem 4 Solution